godotengine/godot-docs/tutorials/physics/interpolation/physics_interpolation_introduction.rst

 ~~~~~~~~~~~~~~~~~~~~

 Instead of designing the game at a fixed physics tick rate, we could allow the tick
-rate to scale according to the end users hardware.
+rate to scale according to the end user's hardware.
 We could for example use a fixed
 tick rate that works for that hardware, or even vary the duration of each physics
 tick to match a particular frame duration.